-1 The study's primary, pre-specified outcome was the effect on average quarterly earnings in quarters 12 and 13 after random assignment.
-The study found a large, statistically-significant effect on this outcome (\$1,857, representing a 38% increase versus the control group.
-Our summary focuses instead on the earnings effect in the longest-term follow-up (i.e., fifth year after random assignment) as it more directly addresses whether the program produces earnings effects that endure over time.
+2 The study's primary, pre-specified outcome in the most recent report was the effect on average quarterly earnings in quarters 23 and 24 after random assignment.
+The study found a large, statistically-significant effect on this outcome (\$1,895, representing a 28% increase versus the control group.
+Our summary focuses instead on the earnings effect in the longest-term follow-up (i.e., the seventh year after random assignment) as it more directly addresses whether the program produces earnings effects that endure over time.